deBarbarinAntoine/PhoceeneAuto/README.md

 # Phoceene Auto

-This project is a simple Web App made with [Next.js](https://nextjs.org) to manage clients, cars and transactions for **Phoceene Auto**, a car seller company.
+This project is a simple Web App made with [Next.js](https://nextjs.org) to manage clients, cars and transactions for **Phoceene Auto**, a car dealer company.

 > Authors:
 >